alesssia/short_intro_stats/short_intro_stats.md

 <span style="display:block; height:50px;"></span>

 - We use statistics to estimate parameters
-- We can exploit the property of the Normal distribution
+- We can exploit the property of the Standard Normal distribution

 ---
 ![bg opacity](./img/backgrounds/confidence_intervals_bg.png)